-Atlas Corps invites social change leaders from around the world to apply for our Blended and In-Person Fellowships and our Virtual Leadership Institute!
+Atlas Corps invites social change leaders from around the world to apply for our 12-month US-based and 14-month Blended In-Person Fellowships in the United States and the Virtual Leadership Institute starting in late 2022 and 2023.

-— Two or more years of full-time professional experience working to address critical social issues;
+— Two or more years of full-time professional experience;

 — Bachelor’s degree or equivalent;